 2/6/9 Where notice from the employee is required in 2/6/4, 2/6/6, and 2/6/7 above, WLEA shall also provide insofar as possible, at least seven (7) calendar days in advance of the function, written notice containing the names, department and local union designation of the employees designated to attend such functions.
-This written notice is to be sent to the Division of Personnel Management, Bureau of Compensation and Employment Relations.
+This written notice is to be sent to the Division of Personnel Management.